Classification of Kingdom Animalia for Class 9

 4. Reptiles

-Reptiles are a diverse group of cold-blooded vertebrate animals characterized by their scaly skin, lung-based respiration, and reliance on external heat sources to regulate their body temperature.
+Reptiles are a divers e group of cold-blooded vertebrate animals characterised by their scaly skin, lung-based respiration, and reliance on external heat sources to regulate their body temperature.

 Key characteristics of Reptiles: